parhamdoustdar/parhamdoustdar.github.io/_posts/management/2019-08-03-lara-hogan-resilient-management-review.md

 year.
-It percolated in my brain for a while, until I found [The Power of Full Engagement](https://www.amazon.com/Power-Full-Engagement-Managing-Performance/dp/0743226755), which argues that managing performance, not time, is the key to high performance.
+It percolated in my brain for a while, until I found [The Power of Full Engagement](https://www.amazon.com/Power-Full-Engagement-Managing-Performance/dp/0743226755), which argues that managing energy, not time, is the key to high performance.

 For me, personally, high performance is not the highest priority right now.
-I'm more interested in sustainable performance, where you don't have great output one day and can get nothing done the following week.
+I'm more interested in sustainable performance, where your output and performance is more predictable.

 However, the way Lara looks at it is a bit different.
 In her calendar, she colors her meetings based on what kind of "brain" they use.
 She talks about